Digital Consoles in Live Sound Reinforcement Systems

 Digital mixers have been around for quite a long time now (early examples included Yamaha's 01V and 02R, and the Soundcraft Spirit 328), but they did not initially have much impact on mainstream live sound production.

 More recent digital consoles have ironed out some of the early difficulties of combining extended and recallable functionality with rapidly accessible and intuitive controls, and some of the latest models from a growing number of manufacturers are quickly gaining acceptance and market share.
-Later digital mixers are less reliant on menus and have more of an analogue feel than their predecessors, and the balance in the live music arena has probably already moved from analogue to digital.
+Later digital mixers are less reliant on menus and have more of an analogue feel than their predecessors, and the balance in the professional live music arena has now moved from analogue to digital.
 Technical riders that once said ‘No Digital’ are now saying ‘No Analogue’.

 It is a mixer in which mixing and sound processing are carried out in the digital domain.
 Analogue audio from the mixer's microphone preamplifiers is converted by analogue-to-digital converters (ADCs) into digital format.
 Signals are processed and combined by computer functions rather than by discrete electronic components, then converted back into analogue audio by digital-to-analogue converters (DACs) at the mixer's outputs.